AspireOne/ai-fm-backend/README.md

     - Follow naming pattern: `[name].dto.ts`
     - Contains types/schemas for route inputs/outputs, e.g. fastify schema definitions for controllers

+IMPORTANT:

+Again, a module can contain only a service.
+Services should be encapsulated within a module, and most logic should be contained in a service to follow encapsulation and single responsibility principles.

+### Exporting / naming

+- Controllers: Export only one function: register[Module]Controller (e.g. registerRadioController)
+- Services: Export only one DEFAULT, unnamed function, that contains all of the others: export default { functionA, functionB, functionC... }

 ### Infrastructure components

 - **Providers**: Clients, external services, connections...